TalmageWoodhouse/startup/notes.md

 # HTML notes

+learned basic structure and format for html. learned how hrefs work to link to other pages in application or other websites.
+The three basic things HTML is made of.
+Its all about learning different types of these you can use.

+- Elements and tags
+- Attributes
+- Hyperlinks

 Use [My Code Pen](https://codepen.io/TalmageWoodhouse) to practice and try out things that I may want to use for my startup.

 ## Helpful links